Yan'an Rectification Movement: Phase I

 The preparatory phase of the Rectification Campaign lasted from May 1941 to February 1942.
 The Campaign began on February 1, 1942, under Mao Zedong with his speech "Reform in Learning, the Party and Literature."
 A book entitled "Documents of the Rectification Campaign" was published and circulated internally.
 This book included essays including Mao's "Combat Liberalism" and Liu Shaoqi's "How to be a Good Communist".

 In July and August 1942 the CCP issued the decision for "Research and Analysis" and "Improvement of Party Membership".
 The leading team for the campaign was established with Mao as director and Wang Jiaxiang deputy director.
 In 1942 the CCP had 800,000 members, of which only a small group of approximately 150 members usually made all major decisions.

 Although Mao took charge of the leadership of the CCP after the Zunyi Conference, he was not yet in a dominant position.
 Even after Mao won a power struggle with Zhang Guotao, he was still one among many senior leaders, including Zhou Enlai, Wang Ming and Zhang Wentian.
 Before the Rectification Campaign Mao's contribution to the revolution in rural areas, and even his status as a senior leader, was doubted by other members of the CCP, including Xiang Zhongfa, Zhang Guotao, Li Lisan, and intellectuals such as Zhou Enlai, Qu Qiubai and the 28 Bolsheviks.
 Unlike his rival Wang Ming, Mao was not recognized by the Communist International as one of the CCP's preferred leaders.

 During this preparatory phase, Mao used his political skills to consolidate his power base.
-By manipulating the political climate in Yan'an, Mao was able to break up the alliance of his opponents, most notably Zhang Guotao and the members of the 28 Bolsheviks, and to eliminate his rivals one by one.